RAISE-Lab/Responsible-AI-measures-dataset-for-ethics-evaluation-of-AI-systems/README.md

 # Current Version

-Currently, this work is on Version 2.0 of the publicly shared dataset and corresponding visualization.
+Currently, this work is on Version 1.0 of the publicly shared dataset and corresponding visualization.
 The dataset is in a Microsoft Excel (.xslx) format.
 Note that it is not recommended to open the file in a .csv format due to the increased likelihood of corrupted characters and file formatting.
 Please read the below sections for more information on the dataset.

-## **Version 2.0 (Current Version; August 2025)**

-The addition of two columns.

-**Target Output (Columns A and B in Blue)**: The resulting measures collected in this dataset.
-  1. Measure
-  2. Measurement Process

-**Entry Points (Columns C and D in Orange)**: The primary features in narrowing down potential measures for an algorithmic system.

-  3. Principle
-  4. Part of the ML System

-**Connections to Harm (Columns E - H in Pink)**: The sociotechnical harms for which the measure aims to make aware and/or mitigate.

-  5. Primary Harm
-  6. Secondary Harm
-  7. Hazards
-  8. Attribute

-**Measurement Properties (Columns I - K in Green)**: The standard(s) used in each measure's evaluation.

-  9. Criterion Name
-  10. Criterion Description
-  11. Type of Assessment

-**Algorithmic System Characteristics (Columns L - O in Purple)**: Additional features that a user can consider when narrowing down measures to use.

-  12. Application Area
-  13. Purpose of ML System
-  14. Type of Data
-  15. Algorithm Type

-**Publication Metadata (Columns P - R in Yellow)**: Details further documentation into each source that was extracted to collect each feature and measure.

-  16. Title
-  17. Publication Year
-  18. DOI Link

-## **Version 1.0 (May 2025)**
+## **Version 1.0 (July 2025)**

 **Target Output (Columns A and B in Blue)**: The resulting measures collected in this dataset.
   1. Measure